-During her years as South Florida’s premiere Entertainment Reporter, Lisa had the opportunity to interview some of today’s most spectacular stars, among them Paul McCartney, Sting, Tom Cruise, Oprah Winfrey, Jennifer Lopez, Arnold Schwarzenegger, Elton John, Tom Hanks, Warren Beatty and the late Audrey Hepburn.
-It’s this part of the job that appeals to her most, namely “meeting incredibly interesting and talented people, then putting together stories about their lives and careers.”
+Throughout her years as South Florida’s premiere Entertainment Reporter, Lisa has interviewed many celebrities, among them Paul McCartney, Sting, Tom Cruise, Oprah Winfrey, Jennifer Lopez, Arnold Schwarzenegger, Elton John, Tom Hanks, Warren Beatty and the late Audrey Hepburn.
+In addition to reporting on entertainment , Lisa hosts the CBS4 “Taste of the Town “ segment celebrating South Florida’s growing culinary scene and reports on fashion, travel and other lifestyle trends.

-Lisa is an Emmy Award winning journalist.
-She Lisa received two Emmy Awards for writing and on-camera performance for her behind-the-scenes series on soap operas entitled “Love in the Afternoon”.
-She received her third Emmy for her CBS4 report on the “Chefs Challenge” in 2005.
+Lisa has received three Emmys: two for writing and on-camera performance for her behind-the-scenes series on soap operas entitled “Love in the Afternoon” and her third for her CBS4 report on the “Chefs Challenge” in 2005.

-In 1996, Lisa was named one of the 10 Best Dressed Women in Miami from the American Cancer Society.
-She is also actively involved in numerous other charities as well, including the Multiple Sclerosis Society, St. Jude’s Children’s Hospital, Miami Children’s Hospital and the Diabetes Research Institute, among others.
+In 1996, Lisa was named one of the 10 Best Dressed Women in Miami by the American Cancer Society.

-Lisa’s professional career began in 1986 as the Communications Manager for the Greater Miami Convention and Visitors Bureau.
-Later that same year, she began her television career at WPLG as a producer.
-Her contacts in the entertainment world led to her being named the station’s entertainment reporter in 1988.
+Lisa’s professional career began in 1986 as Communications Manager for the Greater Miami Convention and Visitors Bureau.
+That year, she began her television career at WPLG as a producer.
+She was named the station’s entertainment reporter in 1988.
 Following WPLG, Lisa became a national correspondent on the NBC show “Real Life”.
-Lisa joined WFOR/ CBS4 in 2001 as Entertainment Reporter.
-She also covers fashion, travel, and lifestyle segments.